snhobbs/board2pdf/README.md

 ## Usage - CLI

-Board2Pdf can be executed from the command line using board2pdf-cli.py.
+Board2Pdf can be executed from the command line using `python board2pdf-cli.py {PROJECT}.kicad_pcb`.
+If installed using pip install the binary can be executed using `board2pdf {PROJECT}.kicad_pcb`.

 More information can be found in the [Wiki - Usage CLI](https://gitlab.com/dennevi/Board2Pdf/-/wikis/Usage---CLI).